LinkFrost/letsthink/email/README.md

 }
 ```

-This is the main data persistence for this service, so that we haev a wholly accurate log of user visualizations and emails to which they are tied.
+This is the main data persistence for this service, so that we have a wholly accurate log of user visualizations and emails to which they are tied.

 ## Endpoints